 A little local love goes a long way.
 For now, eight students at Norris will be receiving their own books, possibly for the first time!
 And our boys loved being able to give books so much, they want to continue making more book donations!

 We held a book drive to collect gently used (or new) books from our friends and neighbors!
 The boys collected dozens of books to donate!
 If you’re not local, and want to help us raise funds to purchase more books for Norris Elementary School students, please email me to find out how to give.
 All books will be donated via the Children’s Reading Partners program.

 Get out and about in cute and comfy summer styles!

 For our donation excursion, the boys wore the new Americana collection from Gymboree.
 Splashed with vivid red, white, and blue colors, plus dinosaur, firecracker, and hot dog motifs, this is an exciting and patriotic style collection any kid will love!

 My oldest is wearing comfy pull-on cargo shorts (these would be perfect for manning a lemonade stand fundraiser!) with a patriotic USA Rex tee, plus the flag shirt button down scattered with hot dogs, flags and fireworks!
 My little guy sports a matching pair of red shorts, plus a red, white, and blue plaid shirt layered over a tie-dyed ombré polo.

-Check out these Gymboree styles for spring, and tell me, what causes do you support?
+What causes do you support?
 And how do you get your kids get involved in giving back to their community?